wangziqi2013/wangziqi2013.github.io/_posts/2018-03-21-Analyzing-OCC-Anomalies-and-Solutions.markdown

 has already completed.
 We will revisit the commit process and develop a protocol with finer access control in later sections where concurrent commits are allowed.

-There are schedules that read consistently, but are wrongly identified as violating the serialization order.
+There are schedules in which reading transactions read consistently, but are wrongly identified as violating the serialization order.
 If the reading transaction reads updated values of the committing transaction, but obtains bt before the committing transaction finishes the write phase and then obtains ct, the reading transaction will be aborted later during validation.

 ### Broken Read-Modify-Write

+OCC features a Read-Modify-Write (RMW) execution pattern.
+Atomic read phases (with regard to concurrent writes) and atomic write phases (with regard to concurrent writes) are necessary for a schedule to be accepted by OCC validation, which generates serializable schedules.
+The atomicity of read and write phases alone, however, are not sufficient to ensure serializability.
+Even if read and write phases are atomic with regard to concurrent writes, if some interleaving transaction updates data items that are both in the read set and the write set after read phase ends and before the validation-write phase starts, then the schedule is non-serializable, as shown in the example below:

 ### Racing Writes